 What Causes a Spongy, Soft Brake Pedal?

-A spongy or soft brake pedal can be caused by brake fade, which is a loss in stopping power from the brakes due to the heat generated by them.
-It can be caused by frequently braking and stepping on the brake pedal too much, or another failure in the brake system like a stuck brake caliper or contaminated brake fluid.
+Brake fade can cause a spongy or soft brake pedal.
+Brake fade happens when there is a loss in stopping power from overheated brakes.
+It can be caused by frequently braking and stepping on the brake pedal too much, or another failure in the brake system, like a stuck brake caliper or contaminated brake fluid.

 What Is Brake Fade?